 How You Can Protect Your Smile

 Staying hydrated, especially when consuming alcohol, is a good step to caring for your gums’ health.
+Of course your oral health depends on not only your hygiene, sugar and alcohol consumption, exercise, and water intake but also your genetic factors.
 So are regular checkups and cleanings, during which your dentist can help remove any plaque buildup present.

 But daily brushing and flossing are also crucial in the fight against plaque, as well as a proper, well-balanced diet, which should include fresh fruits and vegetables, which are great for your teeth as well as your body.